Clickport vs Cloudflare Web Analytics in 2026

 Data residencyGlobal (US-HQ)Germany, EU-only

 If your decision rides on price or CWV, stay on Cloudflare.
-If it rides on anything else in the table, the gap shows up the first time you need the column.
+If it rides on anything else in the table, the gap shows up the first time you reach for the column and it isn't there.

 Who should stay with Cloudflare